Dorello´s canal: a microanatomical study

 Dorello1o in 1905, stimulated by Gradenigo's work on abducens nerve palsy in cases of inflammatory le- sions of the petrous apex,

-11 studied the anatomy of ibis regiDo.
-He suggested that the most probable mechanism of the nerve palsy in those cases was compression of the sixth nerve by the petrosphenoid ligament of Gruber.
+of the nerve palsy in those cases was compression of the sixth nerve by the petrosphenoid ligament of Gruber.
 The first description in the English literature of Oorello's anatomical findings was by VaiF4 in 1922, who added the results of his own studies performed in eight specimens, induding one fetus of 8 months.
 He found that inside the canal the abducens nerve was in a lateral position, the meningeal artery was in a medial position, and the inferior petrosal sinus usually overlay the nerve.

-Since these early anatomical descriptions, the osteo- fibrous canal, now called "Oorello's canal," has become a reference point and is frequently cited to describe the anatomical bases of sixth cranial nerve lesions in dif- ferent pathological conditions.31425 Several mechanisms have been implicated to explain the vulnerability of the abducens nerve: its long intracranial course,
+Since these early anatomical descriptions, the osteo- fibrous canal, now called "Oorello's canal," has become a reference point and is frequently cited to describe the anatomical bases of sixth cranial nerve lesions in dif- ferent pathological conditions.31425 Several

 ]6.26 strangulation by transverse branches of the basilar ar- tery,7 pressure against the sharp upper border of the petrous apex,25 and compression by Gruber's lig- amentlOl9 among others.
 Arias,' described two points of dural fixation in the course of the sixth nerve: one at its entrance and one at its exit from the extradural space.
 He agreed with the mechanism of injury pro- posed by Takagi, el al.,2' in which the rigid dural tole located at the point of entrance of the nerve into the extradural space acts as a fulcrum, so that the nerve is injured against the ridge ofthe petrous pyramid in cases of asevere midfrontal impacto